x157/x157.github.io/UE5/LyraStarterGame/Inventory/index.md

 - Game-compatible fix: [Garashka: Fixing Lyra's Inventory System](https://garashka.github.io/LyraDocs/lyra/fixing-inventory-system) for an in-depth look at the underlying Experience issues and related fixes

+**Update:** This has been fixed in Lyra 5.1

+In Lyra 5.1+, open the map in the `ShooterExplorer` GFP to experience Lyra's prototype inventory system.